June 26, 2025 (6mo ago) — last updated December 11, 2025 (29d ago)

 Why a Life Plan Is Your Compass, Not a Cage

-We’ve all set New Year’s intentions that fade by February.
-The issue usually isn’t desire—it’s approach.
-When we chase isolated achievements like “get a promotion” without a bigger context, progress feels hollow.
+We’ve all set New Year’s intentions that fade by February4.
+The issue usually isn’t desire—it's approach.
+When you chase isolated achievements like “get a promotion” without a bigger context, progress can feel hollow.

 Why You Need a Life Plan Now